Seriously? Does there have to be a lesson on how to cook pasta? I think so.

 Except…

 Now, all that being said, often times pastas are finished cooking in their sauces.
-In that case you would drain the pasta at about 80% done, add it to the pan sauce and finish cooking it there (or, conversely, put the pasta back in the pot it was cooked in and add the sauce to the pasta).
+In that case you would drain the pasta at about 80% done, add it to the pan sauce you’ve got going and finish cooking it there.
+(Or, conversely, put the pasta back in the pot it was cooked in and add the sauce to the pasta).
 As the pasta finishes cooking it will absorb the sauce as it did the water, further flavoring the otherwise bland pasta.
-And because the pasta absorbs some of the saue, always, always save a cup or two of the starchy pasta water before you drain it.
-The pan sauce may dry out a bit after you add the pasta and adding some of the flavorful cooking water is a good way thin it out while the starches give the sauce a silky, unctuous texture.
+And because the pasta absorbs some of the sauce, always, always save a cup or two of the starchy pasta water before you drain it.
+The pan sauce may dry out a bit after you add the pasta and adding some of the nicely seasoned cooking water is a good way thin it out while the starches give the sauce a silky, unctuous texture.

 Fresh pasta is a whole other proposition.
 At home it is most often made with regular white flour and eggs.
-In Italy the flour of choice is sold as Type ’00’ flour.
+In Italy the flour of choice is sold as Type ’00’ flour specially formulated for pasta making.
 The ’00’ designation is a measure of how finely the flour is ground, not how strong it is and actually Type ’00’ flour for pasta is made from a soft (low protein) flour.
-I am fortunate to have ready access to Type ’00’ flour which I often use but if I run out I just use regular all purpose (plain) flour for my home made pasta and that works well enough, although the texture is a bit more chewy.
+Type ’00’ flour for pasta is becoming more widely available in supermarkets but if I run out I just use regular all purpose (plain) flour for my home made pasta and that works well enough, although the texture is a bit more chewy.

-Dried pasta will keep almost indefinitely while fresh will last only a few days, even in the fridge, although after it is cut/shaped it can be frozen for a couple of moths.
+Dried pasta will keep almost indefinitely while fresh egg pasta will last only a few days, even in the fridge.
+To keep it longer, after it is cut/shaped it can be frozen for a couple of months.

 Cooking fresh pasta is the same as cooking dried except that the cooking time is much faster.
 Spaghetti will cook in about 90 seconds compared to 10 minutes for its dried relative.
-Stuffed pastas will take only about 3 minutes.
+Filled pastas like tortellini or ravioli will take only about 3 minutes.

 So, there you have it.
 Just a brief treatise on pasta and how to cook it the right way.